 When you're losing a partner through divorce, or more accurately for many people, when a divorce finalizes the loss of a partner who's been gone for a while, it's very tempting to seek out new companionship.
 Resisting that desire is difficult.
-So is dating during divorce okay?
-Good?
-Bad?
-Right?
-Wrong?
-How about dating during divorce with kids?
+Many people in this situation wonder if dating during divorce is really okay?

 More than anything, dating during divorce, especially with kids, depends upon how you go about it as to whether it's good or bad for you.
-There are other considerations as well so check out this post on dating while separated for other things to think about.
+There are other considerations as well, so check out this article on dating while separated for other things to think about.

-Having counseled divorcing couples for more than a decade, I've seen plenty of bad examples of couples doing a poor job preventing the divorce from negatively affecting their lives and parenting.
-Let's look at a recent couple to see some of the ways dating during divorce can be a negative.
+Having counseled divorcing couples for almost two decades, I've seen plenty of bad examples of couples doing a poor job preventing divorce from negatively affecting their lives and parenting.
+Let's look at a recent couple to see some of the ways dating during divorce can be a big negative.

 Meagan and Colin are in the middle of a divorce.
 The reasons aren't so important, but it is a mutual decision to end their marriage.
 Since their separation more than 6 months ago they've handled the custody of their 3 kids 50/50.